gnramsay/oots-get/README.md

 # oots-get

 This is a simple Python script to maintain a local archive of the web comic ['The Order of the Stick'][oots], though can probably be modified reasonably easily for others if required.

 This is a __work in progress__ although base functionality is working perfectly.

 Primarily an exercise in using ['Beautiful Soup'][bs] with a live target.
 Also I love this comic and often spend time without internet.

-This is a rewrite of my original Ruby script of the same name.
+This is a rewrite from scratch of my original Ruby script of the same name.

 ## Usage